Corgis Are a Queen’s Best Friend

-- Queen Elizabeth became a homeowner at just six years old when the people of Wales gifted her a house in the grounds of Windsor’s Royal Lodge.
+- Queen Elizabeth became a homeowner at just six years old when the people of Wales gifted her a house on the grounds of Windsor’s Royal Lodge.
 Named Y Bwthyn Bach, it means “little cottage”.

 - The Queen has sent around 50,000 Christmas cards – and counting!

-How Many Hats?!
+How Many Hats?